NFL Trade Rumors: Seahawks Could Be In The Mix For Broncos Cornerback Chris Harris Jr.

 Ahead of this week’s trade deadline, there are reports that the Broncos are putting a number of veteran players on the block.
 That includes cornerback Chris Harris Jr., who is on the final year of his contract and will free up $9.8 million in cap space once he is gone, The Sporting News noted.

-The report noted that the Seahawks is likely one of the teams in the mix for Harris, who could help the Seahawks become a divisional title contender.
+The report noted that the Seahawks are likely one of the teams in the mix for Harris, who could help the Seahawks become a divisional title contender.

 “The team already added two key defensive pieces in Jadeveon Clowney and Quandre Diggs,” the report noted.
 One more to give the young secondary more reliable coverage help would be welcome as the Seahawks battle for the division title.”